Ahnfelt/jsonr/README.md

 | Static dictionary | Populated by the `_strings` field in the schema (if any) |
 | Dynamic dictionary | The 128 most recently encountered strings |

-The static dictionary consists of at most 1024 strings of at most 64 bytes each.
+The static dictionary consists of up to 2048 strings of at most 64 bytes each.

 The dynamic dictionary ignores empty strings and strings that are longer than 128 bytes.
 It's initialy populated with single character strings for each of the 128 ASCII codes.

 ## Header

 The binary encoding starts with the 32 bit magic number `\211 J R b` for "JSONR (binary encoding)".
 Then comes a single byte version number, which must currently be the bits `00000001`.
-Then comes two bytes that is the number of static dictionary entries (max 1024), and then four bytes that is the CRC-32 of those strings.
+Then comes two bytes that is the number of static dictionary entries (max 2048), and then four bytes that is the CRC-32 of those strings.
 Everything is in network byte order.

 The last thing in the file is the encoded value, described by the table below.